radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 You can then copy the export file to the desired RadiantOne server and use the [Import](#to-import-data-sources) option to import the data sources.

-><span style="color:red">**IMPORTANT NOTE – The following default data sources are included with RadiantOne: vdsha (points to the RadiantOne nodes in the cluster), advworks, derbyorders, derbysales, examples, northwind, log2db, and vdapdb (points to the local Derby database server), and replicationjournal (points to a local RadiantOne Universal Directory store and is used for inter-cluster replication).
+>[!warning] The following default data sources are included with RadiantOne: vdsha (points to the RadiantOne nodes in the cluster), advworks, derbyorders, derbysales, examples, northwind, log2db, and vdapdb (points to the local Derby database server), and replicationjournal (points to a local RadiantOne Universal Directory store and is used for inter-cluster replication).
 Therefore, be aware that when you import one of these data sources on the target RadiantOne server, the data sources with the same name are overwritten.
-For this reason, it is recommended that you do not export these data sources.**
+For this reason, it is recommended that you do not export these data sources.

 ## Union